Heidbreder and Fresno State host CSU Bakersfield

 Fresno, California; Sunday, 6 p.m.
 EST

-BOTTOM LINE: Fresno State plays CSU Bakersfield after Jake Heidbreder scored 27 points in Fresno State’s 76-53 victory over the Pepperdine Waves.
+BOTTOM LINE: Fresno State faces CSU Bakersfield after Jake Heidbreder scored 27 points in Fresno State’s 76-53 win against the Pepperdine Waves.

-The Bulldogs are 5-2 in home games.
-Fresno State scores 78.1 points and has outscored opponents by 10.7 points per game.
+The Bulldogs have gone 5-2 in home games.
+Fresno State is 2-1 in games decided by 3 points or fewer.

-The Roadrunners are 0-4 in road games.
-CSU Bakersfield is eighth in the Big West allowing 77.1 points while holding opponents to 44.9% shooting.
+The Roadrunners are 0-4 on the road.
+CSU Bakersfield ranks second in the Big West with 11.7 offensive rebounds per game led by Ron Jessamy averaging 2.9.

 Fresno State makes 49.3% of its shots from the field this season, which is 4.4 percentage points higher than CSU Bakersfield has allowed to its opponents (44.9%).
-CSU Bakersfield has shot at a 41.6% clip from the field this season, 0.2 percentage points above the 41.4% shooting opponents of Fresno State have averaged.
+CSU Bakersfield has shot at a 41.6% rate from the field this season, 0.2 percentage points higher than the 41.4% shooting opponents of Fresno State have averaged.

-TOP PERFORMERS: Heidbreder is shooting 35.6% from beyond the arc with 2.6 made 3-pointers per game for the Bulldogs, while averaging 20 points.
-Zaon Collins is shooting 58.1% and averaging 14.6 points.
+TOP PERFORMERS: Heidbreder is scoring 20.0 points per game with 3.1 rebounds and 2.5 assists for the Bulldogs.
+Zaon Collins is averaging 14.6 points and 4.8 rebounds while shooting 58.1%.

 Dailin Smith is averaging 15.6 points for the Roadrunners.
 CJ Hardy is averaging 14.3 points.